Frankie Ferrari: Basket Zaragoza

 At the conclusion of the G League season On April 6, 2022, Ferrari signed with Basket Zaragoza of the Spanish Liga ACB.

 Third stint with Manresa

 On November 12, 2022, he signed with Baxi Manresa of the Liga ACB.

 Śląsk Wrocław

 On October 15, 2023, he signed with Śląsk Wrocław of the PLK.
 On October 24, Ferrari announced his second retirement from professional basketball.

 Coaching career

 After announcing his retirement Ferrari was hired by USF as an assistant basketball coach and the Dons' director of player development.

 Personal

 Ferrari's father, Paul, coached Burlingame High School's junior varsity basketball team while Frankie was a freshman.
-His older brother Ralph is on the coaching staff at the University of Florida.
+His older brother Ralph is on the coaching staff at the University of San Francisco.
 Vinny, one of his two younger brothers, played basketball at Cañada College and briefly at the University of San Diego.
 He is now playing at University of Redlands, a Division III school in Southern California.
 Ferrari's father had over amateur 100 boxing matches.